Freiling87/CCU/CCU/Scratchpad.md

 ###			C	00 SetOrientation/SetDirection not updating in fields for Draw Mode only
 - Trying calling SetDirection() after these both
   - DW
-###			C	Return to Editor
-When you die testing, you get an option "Q - Editor"
 ###			C	F9 - Quickload
 - This is still occurring after unpredictable intervals:
 	[Debug  :CCU_P_LevelEditor]     Attempting Quickload: